 2022 Hours of Operation:

 Open Saturdays and Sundays from Noon – 6:00 pm

-The Krape Park Carousel has been community favorite and popular regional attraction for sixty years.
-It was donated to the Freeport Park District by the late Robert Koenig, who served on the Freeport Park Board of Commissioners from 1942 to 1960.
-The Carousel officially opened on July 4, 1959.
-It has remained a focal point in Krape Park and averages 30,000 rides each year.
+The Krape Park Carousel has been community favorite and regional attraction since it opened on July 4, 1959.
+It was donated to the Freeport Park District by the late Robert F. Koenig, who served on the Freeport Park Board of Commissioners from 1942 to 1960.

-Whether you’re a first time visitor to Krape Park or planning your family’s next reunion in the park, be sure to include time to ride the painted ponies!
+Whether you’re a first-time visitor or planning your family’s next reunion at Krape Park, be sure to include a ride on one of the painted ponies!